 The benefits of this approach will, we are sure, save lives and could help restore or improve the lives of hundreds of thousands of patients and their families.

 Our Centre of Excellence Fund

 Invest in ME Research and our supporters have been facilitating research collaboration between individuals and organisations and have funded UK research.

-The charity's success in arranging THIRTEEN annual international biomedical research conferences and EIGHT international biomedical research colloquiums demonstrates its determination and coomitment to find a cause or causes for this devastating disease.
+The charity's success in arranging FIFTEEN annual international biomedical research conferences and TEN international biomedical research colloquiums demonstrates its determination and coomitment to find a cause or causes for this devastating disease.

 IiMER has European connections and links to other researchers and institutes in Europe and Australia and USA.

 The foundations are therefore already in place to advance science and provide the promise of better treatment and possible restoration of function and lives back to a section of the community who have received very little help in the past.

 Please help us to find the cause of this disease and develop effective treatments to permit patients to regain their lives.

 Please help support our Centre of Excellence Fund - click here